 Doug Sheldon while in high school participated in all sports and all musical and student organizations and spent summers as a lifeguard at LeTourneau Camp on Canandaigua Lake in upstate New York.
 During his collegiate years at Hamilton College he spent summers as Director of the Sidney Municipal Swimming teaching all nine swim strokes and Junior and Senior Lifesaving, all courses required for qualification as a Water Safety Instructor.
 While in graduate school at Brown University his summers were spent working on assembly lines for Dupont Chemical in Perth Amboy, N.J. and Allen Industries in Rahway, New Jersey.

 Mr. Sheldon married Eileen Yencik in 1963 and had three children: R. Douglas Jr., Kirsten Aline, and Alexandra McQueen.
 Grandchildren respectively are Ian Douglas and Emma Grace; Jason Robert Savarese; and Nicholas Patrick and Emily Rae.
-He joined Columbia Artists Management in 1966 where he serves as director, manager and Senior Vice President and maintains the family home in Colonia, N. J.
+He joined Columbia Artists Management in 1966 where he served as director, manager, department head of publicity, transportation, and budget, and Executive Vice President and Chairman.

 In 1965-66 he worked for the Rochester Philharmonic (Rochester, New York) in general administration, scheduling, touring, advertising, program preparation, artists negotiation and repertoire before beginning his career in New York City at Columbia Artists Management LLC.
 During the last part of his stay in Rochester, he was also conductor of the Park Avenue Baptist Church.